 It is important to include a clear schedule for your students, laying out both the content that will be covered and the work students are expected to do before and after each class.
 This not only helps students keep organized, but it contributes to student learning: laying out content in an orderly manner begins to establish a cognitive framework for students, which helps with the organization of knowledge and improves students' ability to retrieve new information.

 Use these documents to find your set of dates for your course and create a course schedule for your students.
 In the Excel versions, simply select the tab with your course configuration on it (e.g., MW for courses scheduled to take place on Mondays and Wednesdays).
-In the LaTeX versions (saved in .txt form), all dates are included, and you will need to delete (or comment out) irrelevant dates.
+In the LaTeX and html versions (saved in .txt form), all dates are included, and you will need to delete (or comment out) irrelevant dates.

 |MS Excel documents||LaTeX documents

 The tone of your syllabus determines how students perceive your course, your teaching style, and personality.
 A syllabus written in a friendly, informal tone can make you seem approachable, your course engaging, and your classroom welcoming.
 Friendly tone also communicates that you want students to do well in your class.
 Some characteristics of a positive tone include:

 - Addressing students directly, using personal and encouraging/friendly language.

 I welcome you to contact me outside of class and student hours.

 - Including a brief statement of your teaching philosophy.

 I base many of my teaching principles on the theories behind a learning-centered class.
 So that you will better understand these principles, I have listed them below. [...]